Nike, Inc.: Sponsorship

 Nike sponsored Tiger Woods until 2024, and remained on his side amid the controversies that shaped the golfer's career.
 In January 2013, Nike signed Rory McIlroy, the then No 1 golfer in the world to a 10-year sponsorship deal worth $250 million.
 Nike has also gone on to sign top players in golf including Scottie Scheffler, Brooks Koepka, Nelly Korda, Tommy Fleetwood, Tony Finau and Cam Davis.
-Nike’s 2016 decision to exit the golf equipment business–such as club manufacturing–due to an 8.2% decline sales in one year meant sponsored athletes exclusively wore Nike apparel.
+Nike's 2016 decision to exit the golf equipment business–such as club manufacturing–due to an 8.2% decline sales in one year meant sponsored athletes exclusively wore Nike apparel.

 Nike was the official kit sponsor for the Indian cricket team from 2005 to 2020.
 On February 21, 2013, Nike announced it suspended its contract with South African limbless athlete Oscar Pistorius, due to him being charged with premeditated murder.

 Nike consolidated its position in basketball in 2015 when it was announced that the company would sign an 8-year deal with the NBA, taking over from the league's previous uniform sponsor, Adidas.
 The deal required all franchise team members to wear jerseys and shorts with the Swoosh logo, beginning with the 2017/18 season.
 After the success of partnership with Jordan, which resulted in the creation of the unique Air Jordan brand, Nike has continued to build partnership with the biggest names in basketball.
 LeBron James was given the Slogan "We are All Witnesses" when he signed with Nike.
 Similar to "Air Jordan", James' brand became massively popular.
 Some have had signature shoes designed for them, including Kobe Bryant, Jason Kidd, Vince Carter and more recently, James and Kevin Durant, Giannis Antetokounmpo, Jayson Tatum, Paul George and Luka Dončić, among others.

+In Australia, Nike is the on-and-off-field apparel supplier of two clubs in the Australian Football League (AFL) and AFL Women's: and the Sydney Swans.
+It has also previously supplied the on and off field apparel for the Carlton Football Club between 1998-2019, and the Port Adelaide Football Club between 1997 and 2006.

 Nike recently made signature shoes for WNBA stars as well, as the leagues popularity takes off.
 Although a dozen women have received signature sneakers in the WNBA's 27-year history, it had been over a decade since a woman had received a signature sneaker.
-Nike's first signature shoe in the WNBA was with Sheryl Swoops, and since then they have made signature silhouettes for Lisa Leslie, Dawn Staley, Cynthia Cooper, and most recently for Sabrina Ionescu.
+Nike's first signature shoe in the WNBA was with Sheryl Swoops, and since then it has made signature silhouettes for Lisa Leslie, Dawn Staley, Cynthia Cooper, and most recently for Sabrina Ionescu.
 Caitlin Clark will also receive a signature shoe deal as part of her eight-year, 28 million dollar deal.

 A news report originating from CNN reported that Nike spent $11.5 billion, nearly a third of its sales, on marketing and endorsement contracts in the year 2018.
 Nike and its Jordan brand sponsored 85 men's and women's basketball teams in the NCAA tournament.